ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-drip-registries-29/ballot-anewton1998.md

 As there is no interoperability consideration for storing this info in DNS or not storing it in DNS, this should be a non-normative MAY.

+### Expected use of EPP

+771	   circumstances.
+It is expected registry-registrar activity will use 772	   the Extensible Provisioning Protocol (EPP) [STD69].
+The registry

+Why is this expected?
+The IETF is working the RESTful Provisioning Protocol, which may end up being more appropriate.

+As DETs have their own problem space, simple re-use of both EPP/RPP and RDAP may not be enough, and it should be expected that extensions are needed for both.

 ### ICAO